3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 What is a Sensory Meltdown?

-The question is, why did Sarah’s son have a sensory meltdown in the store, but many other kids don’t.
+The question is, why did Sarah’s son have a sensory meltdown in the store, but many other kids don’t?
 Aren’t they experiencing the same sensations?

 The answer is that every single child (and adult) experiences sensations a little bit differently, and some kids experience them VERY intensely.
-For Sarah’s son, he may have been bombarded by the:

 • bright overhead fluorescent lights